Hundreds of tech jobs,

 What are the highest paying tech jobs?

-According to Business Insider, the highest paying tech job for 2019 is computer and information system manager with an astonishing average salary of $142,530.
+The highest paying tech job for 2019 is computer and information system manager with an astonishing average salary of $142,530.

 Data scientists are famous for receiving the big fat checks as well.
 The average data scientist salary in the US is $121,503 in 2019.
 Yup, those guys are making it rain…

 Then there are web developers.
 They are doing pretty well these days as well.
 The average web development salary in the US is $72,220 in 2019.
 Creating web pages, web applications, and web content is a part of the everyday life of every web developer.
 Would you like to be a part of that world?